eprbell/rp2/docs/user_faq.md

 Remember to use the Notes field to provide context about the nature of the transaction.
 See the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle DeFi Bridging?
 There is an ongoing debate on how to manage DeFi bridging from a tax perspective.
 I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
-Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
+Check the [RP2 Defi Brainstorming](https://github.com/eprbell/rp2/issues/4), the [RP2 Defi Wiki](https://github.com/eprbell/rp2/wiki/DEFI-Brainstorming) and always double-check with your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

 ### How to Handle DeFi Reflexive Tokens?
 There is an ongoing debate on how to manage DeFi reflexive tokens from a tax perspective.
 I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
-Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on DeFi and consult your tax professional.
+Check the [RP2 Defi Brainstorming](https://github.com/eprbell/rp2/issues/4), the [RP2 Defi Wiki](https://github.com/eprbell/rp2/wiki/DEFI-Brainstorming) and always double-check with your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

-### How to Handle DeFi Yield from Locked-up Crypto?
+### How to Handle DeFi Yield from Liquidity Pools?
-DeFi opens up new scenarios that have their own tax implications.
+DeFi opens up new scenarios, like liquidity pools, that have their own tax implications.
 For example:
 * lock 100 DRIP forever and then get 1 DRIP per day back for a max of 365 days;
 * buy a "node" that consumes 10 STRONG, but after that the node produces 0.1 STRONG per day, forever.

 There is an ongoing debate on how to capture this scenario from a tax perspective: how is the locked-forever crypto handled?
 Are the first yields considered "recovered" capital and the following ones staking?
 I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
-Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
+Check the [RP2 Defi Brainstorming](https://github.com/eprbell/rp2/issues/4), the [RP2 Defi Wiki](https://github.com/eprbell/rp2/wiki/DEFI-Brainstorming) and always double-check with your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

 ### How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet (see the [input files](input_files.md) section of the documentation for format details): e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.